Work With Me

 Do I need to have a clear goal before we start?

-No. Some of the most important coaching work begins with someone who just knows something needs to change — but can't name it yet.
+No. Some of the most important coaching work begins with someone who just knows something needs to change, but can't name it yet.
 That's a completely valid starting point.
 We'll figure out the direction together.

 What does a typical coaching session look like?

-How much do your coaching sessions cost?
+How much does coaching cost?

 Why isn't coaching free?